 In June 2021, we learned about the partial collapse of a condominium in Surfside Florida, with devastating results – only a few survivors, and many fatalities.
 The building had actually been inspected in 2018 by a qualified engineer, and parts of it were deemed to be “structurally unsound”.
 In plain English, that means the building’s structure was no longer in good condition and possibly dangerous.
 It was unsafe to use.
-The report was submitted to a local authority who raised no red flags, and the building owners chose to do nothing about it.
+Pictures of it, show a building partially collapsed from ground up, but most like ones we’ve seen don’t show the weakness at the bottom where the failure began.
+The engineer’s report was submitted to a local authority who raised no red flags, and the building owners chose to do nothing about it.
 Roughly 3 years later – disaster.
 It’s a sad example of “inspecting to failure”.

 As you might expect, “failing to inspect” critical assets can lead to the undetected development of conditions that result in the failure of that asset.
 Not checking the air pressure in your car’s spare tire (in the trunk) could result in a lot of inconveniences that the spare is intended to avoid.

 “Inspecting to failure”, is subtly different.
 Instead of not inspecting, you actually do the inspection, then ignore what you find, and fail to act on problems that are found.

 Inspections to determine the condition of our physical assets, help us determine that they are still capable of doing what they are supposed to do.
 If they are incapable or deteriorating, we should act on that knowledge to avoid the consequences that occur when the asset eventually fails.
 That is the essence of Condition Monitoring (inspecting) and Condition Based Maintenance (acting on the findings).